Pond Management for Fishing

 Fish Population Management

-The first step in managing fish populations in your pond is to determine the number and size of species that are in your pond.
-This is particularly important if you have just assumed ownership or responsibility of an existing pond.
-Without knowing what is in the pond, it is impossible to plan for the future.
+If you have an existing pond on your property, the next step after setting pond management goals is to assess the current status of the pond.
+This will give you a starting point for pond management decisions as well as a baseline to evaluate future changes.
+Without knowing what fish and plants are in the pond, it is impossible to plan for the future.
 It is also important to conduct routine assessments of fish populations so that you can determine if your management is yielding the desired results, or to identify problems before they get out of control.
+Detailed information on pond assessment can be found in FNR-598-W.

 Fish assessment can be as simple or comprehensive as you’d like.
 Simple fish assessment can be done by going fishing and recording the species and size of each fish caught.
 It is important to use fishing methods that are likely to capture a wide range of species and sizes (e.g. bobber fishing with nightcrawlers, fishing with soft plastic and other lures).
-You can then review your fishing records to see the proportion of fish that are above the desired size.
+It is essential that you record accurate data on the fish that you catch, and that you keep these records for a number of years.
+You can then review your fishing records to determine specific fish management, harvest and stocking requirements.
+You can find tables to record your fish data in FNR-599-W.

 Other fish sampling methods, such as netting and electrofishing, can be done to get a more comprehensive idea of the fish community in your pond.
 It’s best to work with fish biologists, such as Purdue Extension Educators or private consultants, to conduct these comprehensive fish assessments.